Connect Grafana to an in-cluster LokiStack

 Using the Gateway With a Static Token

-Similar to the above configuration this variant makes use of oauth-proxy to authenticate the user to Grafana.
+to authenticate the user to Grafana.
 The difference is that a statically-configured token is used for communicating with LokiStack’s gateway, so that each user has access to the logs available to the static token.

 As this configuration does not provide any tenancy it should only be used for testing or debugging a LokiStack.
 It does not completely bypass authentication though, so no public access of the data stored in Loki is possible.

-An example configuration using this technique is available in addon_grafana_gateway_ocp.yaml.
+An example configuration using this technique is available in addon_grafana_gateway_ocp.yaml

 Accessing the Query-Frontend Directly